 Global megatrends, particularly the rapidity and scale of technological change, are transforming societies, the workplace and workforce, and the nature of work.
-A paradox of our digital age is that as technology extrapolates automation and machine learning capabilities – equalising operational and productivity drivers and jeopardising almost one-third of all jobs in the next decade – so business needs ever more capable people as the strategic and creative force for performance advantage.
+A paradox of our digital age is that as technology extrapolates automation and machine learning capabilities – equalizing operational and productivity drivers and jeopardizing almost one-third of all jobs in the next decade – so business needs ever more capable people as the strategic and creative force for performance advantage.

 But talent is a pain point for many companies.
-The critical skills gap in the manufacturing sector, for example, threatens a $2.5 trillion loss in US output alone in the decade to 2030.
+The critical skills gap in the , for example, threatens a $2.5 trillion loss in US output alone in the decade to 2030.
 And Gallup’s 2018 State of the Global Workplace report reflects concerning levels of employee participation: worldwide, 85% of employees are disengaged, with Australian and New Zealand workplaces marginally worse, at 86%.
 The report estimates a resultant $7 trillion sacrifice in annual worldwide productivity.

 Course correction starts with the company itself.
 A beacon for recruitment, and a mainstay for retention, is an articulated, meaningful social purpose.
 There’s a correlation to success: companies pursuing profits with principles are more likely to grow annual revenues by at least 10%.

 Diversity, too, is a recruitment necessity.
 Studies conclude that the top quartile of ethnic- or gender-diverse companies at executive level are, respectively, 33% and 21% more likely to achieve above-average sector EBIT margins.1